sstadick/rust-lapper/devlog.md

   benchmarking.
 I think there is a gain to be had if we know that both lappers have had overlaps merged, I'm just now sure how to make it work yet.
+- Copy the version of intersect_and_union from chromcomp, it works and is faster
 - Next big todo: add benchmarking!

 ## 8/31/19